skindhu/AI-GAME-RULE-EXTRACTOR/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

+Follow the author's WeChat Official Account to learn more about AI exploration:

 <img src="https://wechat-account-1251781786.cos.ap-guangzhou.myqcloud.com/wechat_account.jpeg" width="30%">